rpm-software-management/dnf5/doc/tutorial/api-changes/queries.rst

 To get a list of packages based on given criteria, they can be queried using ``dnf.query.Query`` class in DNF4 and ``libdnf5::rpm::PackageQuery`` class in DNF5.

 In DNF4, the ``filter`` method doesn't actually modify the query, but rather return a new query limiting it according to the given arguments.
-In DNF5, the original query is modifed by the filters.
+In DNF5, the original query is modified by the filters.

 DNF4 Python: